elliejeanclark/startup/notes.md

 Make unordered lists by preceding one or more lines of text with a dash, star, or plus.
 To order the list, precede each line with a number.
 Nested lists work by indenting one or more items below another item.
 Then add a list marker star or dash.
-Task listsl preface the list items with a hyphen and a space then square brackets.
+Task lists preface the list items with a hyphen and a space then square brackets.
 To mark the task as complete, put an x in the braket.
 To escape the parentheses at the beginng of a task if you are adding them, you will need to use the '\' character.
 ### Emojis
 Emojis are fun and you can use them with the : symbols surrounding the name of the emoji. :grin: :poop: :cat:
 ### MISC